Ultimate Guide On How to Spend Two Days in Bruges, Belgium

 - On Foot: Most attractions within the city centre are within walking distance from each other.

-- By Bike: Rental shops throughout the city offer bikes, an excellent choice during summer.
+- By Bike: Rental shops throughout the city offer bikes, making them an excellent choice during the summer.

 Final Thoughts on Two Days in Bruges